Why Do You Need Hiking Sandals

 Although there’s no toe cap, Merrell included an external thermoplastic polyurethane (TPU) construction for heel stability.
 This TPU technology also helps with shock absorption on rougher terrain.

-While these sandals can absorb shock, Merrell Kahuna III sandals aren’t intended for use on major hiking expeditions.
-Manufacturers at Merrell say, however, you can use these sandals without worrying about slippage by riversides or creeks.
+While this product can absorb shock, Merrell Kahuna III aren’t intended for use on major hiking expeditions.
+Manufacturers at Merrell say, however, you can use them without worrying about slippage by riversides or creeks.

 The mid and top sole have a soft layer of air padding.
 For antimicrobial protection, Merrell treated the midsole with a special Aegis solution.